 - Remove the moussaka from the oven.
 Pour sauce evenly across the top of the moussaka.
 Sprinkle ¼ cup grated paremsan cheese on top of the sauce.

 - Put moussaka back in the oven.
 Cook for another 30 minutes until the top is golden brown and the moussaka is cooked through.
 If the top isn't evenly browned, you can turn on the broiler and broil it for a minute or two-- keep a close eye on it to make sure it doesn't burn.
+Do not broil if using a glass dish, as they can shatter under the intense heat.

 - Serve hot.
 Don’t expect it all to hold together neatly when served; it will slice more cleanly and pieces will hold together better after it has cooled.